 This post may contain affiliate links.
 We may receive a comission from purchases made through these links

-The Arrow Project at Appen is all about evaluating the quality and relevance of ads displayed by Google.
+Project Arrow is a search engine evaluator job at Appen that is all about evaluating the quality and relevance of ads displayed by Google.
 It involves many different types of tasks and extensive guidelines.
-As a well-established, long-term search engine evaluation project that has been around for many years, Arrow is very popular and sought after by both seasoned remote workers and beginners with no experience.
+As a well-established, long-term online project that has been around for many years, Arrow is very popular and sought after by both seasoned remote workers and beginners with no experience.

 How Project Arrow Works